-The Plan is meant to remain evergreen through regular updates which will be organized through the Environmental Response Sub-Committee of the Marine Emergency Response Coordination Committee (MERCC) meetings to be held in the plan area.
+The Plan is meant to remain evergreen through regular updates which will be organized by CCG in the Plan Area.

 Updates will be informed by incident or exercise After Action Reports, technical, regulatory or policy developments or new response-pertinent information.